 Then I focus on Sister Pilar.
 The 75-year-old nun ventures into the darkest slums of Santa Cruz, looking for homeless women and children.
 She brings them back to live at her bright, spacious villa while the children go to school and their mothers get job training and placement — and then their own homes and a new life.

-Sister Geraldina is another 75-year-old nun.
-Her laughter is infectious and her energy is boundless.
-I met her at the Montero school, which she runs with an efficiency that belies her warmth and kindness.
+My thoughts move to Sister Geraldina, another 75-year old nun, whose laughter is infectious and energy is boundless.
 My whole trip to Bolivia was prompted by Sister Geraldina, who has overseen the school’s expansion from a collection of run-down buildings to a modern facility with space for hundreds of children.

 The children: New schools, new shoes and new kittens